Akira25/json-creator/README.md

 This gets the internal name of a router and saves it at `routermodel.txt`.
 That string needs to be added into the dictionary by hand.

-Please feel free to send me the names of router models and their corresponding strings.
-I will add them into the dict-file in this repository
+*autoupdate* fetches the same string and sends it to a server, if invoked like this: `autoupdate -s`.
+This is done automatically every week.

-### parse-links
+### json-creator.py
-Finally parse-links will create a link definition file, containing the download links for the firmware files and the router names.
+json-creator.py will create a link definition file, containing the download links for the firmware files and the router names.
-Only routers which name ist defined in the dict-file will be included.
+You can choose different "branches" to be generated.
+Please refer `json-creator.py -h`

-## General Structure of router.json
+## General Structure of json-files

 ```JSON
 {